Source code for avalanche.training.templates.base

 from avalanche.distributed.distributed_helper import DistributedHelper

-from avalanche.training.templates.strategy_mixin_protocol import \
+from avalanche.training.templates.strategy_mixin_protocol import BaseStrategyProtocol

 from avalanche.training.utils import trigger_plugins